Updated January 31st, 2020

 The valuations provided on Pointsreckoning.com are the opinions of the site and its affiliated staff only.
 No guarantee is made that an individual will be able to redeem points in a manner that equals or exceeds our valuation estimates.
 No bank, credit issuer or other financial institution endorses, or has any input, on our valuation methods.
 We reserve the right to alter our valuation method at any time, without notice.
 All award currency estimates are in United States Dollars.

 How We Value Airline Miles

 With the above in mind, we take a standardized basket of hypothetical redemption’s, price them at the lowest cost cash alternative(CA) and divide by the amount of reward currency(RC) necessary to redeem.
 The average of these redemption’s is called the Points Reckoning Estimate(PRE).
 Furthermore, we reduce the PRE by 25% for non-transferable(or minimally transferable) currencies(the RF).
 This reduction is to compensate for the lack of miles earned on award redemption’s, the inflexibility of award travel when compared to cash, and the risk of future devaluation.
-All pricing data is obtained from publicly available sources.
 The resultant ACRV is what we would pay for the point/mile if it were offered for sale.

 Finally, we further break down our valuation as it pertains to travelers who typically travel domestically vs. those who primarily travel internationally.

 Airline Example(for illustrative purposes only)